atefeh-k/NestjsBackend/README.md

 ## Description

 H! this code was made by me! just to make sure that I can biuld a Back-End with nestjs and type script.
-This code is an online shop countaining APIs for adding, removing or Editing a product.
+This code is an online shop containing APIs for adding, removing or editing a product.

 ## Installation